swhitefi/Comparative_Genomics/day1_afternoon/README.md

 # Day 1 Afternoon
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

-Read Mapping is one of the most common Bioinformatics operation that needs to be carried out on NGS data.
-Reads are generally mapped to a reference genome sequence or closely related genome if reference is not available.
-There are number of tools that can map reads to a reference genome and differ from each other in algorithm, speed and accuracy.
-Most of these tools works by first building an index of reference sequence which works like a dictionary for fast search/lookup and then calling an alignment algorithm that uses these index to align short read sequences against the reference.
+Read Mapping is one of the most common Bioinformatics operations that needs to be carried out on NGS data.
+Reads are generally mapped to a reference genome sequence or closely related genome if a reference is not available.
+There are number of tools that can map reads to a reference genome and they differ from each other in algorithm, speed and accuracy.
+Most of these tools work by first building an index of reference sequence which works like a dictionary for fast search/lookup and then calling an alignment algorithm that uses these index to align short read sequences against the reference.
 These alignment has a vast number of uses ranging from Variant/SNP calling, Coverage estimation and gene expression analysis.

 ## Read Mapping
 [[back to top]](https://github.com/alipirani88/Comparative_Genomics#bacterial-comparative-genomics-workshop)